The course of the personal interview

 The protection officer interviews every applicant separately.
 The personal interview is conducted professionally in a quiet atmosphere and can last up to four hours.
 There is at least one break.

-Purpose and course of the interview
+Purpose and course of the personal interview

-- the statements of the applicant remain confidential
+- The applicant’s statements remain confidential

 The presence of children

-- the child may hear painful stories in an unfamiliar environment
+- The child may hear painful stories in an unfamiliar environment

 - It can be difficult for the interpreter, the lawyer or the parent to concentrate due to a child’s presence.

 If both parents are invited to an interview and bring their child with them, they can take a seat in the family waiting room.
 While the protection officer interviews one parent, the other parent can look after the child.

 If the child has not filed an application in its own name and does not go to school or to day care, it would be best for the child to stay with family or friends or a qualified person in the reception centre during the interview of the parent.